tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 specifies the column label of the phenotype in the test and validation files, e.g. `EAS_valid.dat`.
 The `--cores` argument specifies the number of cores used in the analysis.
-A full list of arguments that can be used on the commandline can be found [here](https://www.bridgeprs.net/guide_args/).
+A full list of arguments that can be used on the command line can be found [here](https://www.bridgeprs.net/guide_args/).

 #### The \*.config files
-.config files to tell the
-software where to find the required input files and the column headers of the summary statistics files, take a look, e.g.
+.config files tell BridgePRS where to find the required input files and the column headers of the summary statistics files for a population data set, take a look, e.g.
 ```
 cat data/eas.config
 POP=EAS